 Do we have questions?
 Of course!
 We want to ask a thousand whys, don't we?
 Why did God allow it to happen?
 Why did He not stop it?
 We want to know why God allowed sin to come into the world in the first place, don't we?
 God has answers for our thousand questions.
 He may give us an answer, or He may not give us an answer, but that does not alter the fact that God knows the answer.
 God knows what He is doing.

-The sixth question: Do God's promises still apply to the person who commits suicide?
+The sixth question: Do God's promises still apply to the person who suicides?
 And the answer is yes.
-All of God's promises still apply to the person who commits suicide, for don't you see that all of God's promises in Christ are "yes" and in Him "Amen" (see 2 Corinthians 1:20).
+All of God's promises still apply to the person who suicides, for don't you see that all of God's promises in Christ are "yes" and in Him "Amen" (see 2 Corinthians 1:20).
 Suicide does not contravene the promises of God.
 Suicide does not place one outside the parameters of the promises of God.
 Suicide does not make null and void the promises of God.
 What about the promise of Romans 8:28 (KJV): "All things (even suicide] work together for good to them that love God."
 Yes, even that promise applies!

 The seventh question: And what should we do?
 How should we respond in the face of this teaching from God's Word?
 We should cry.
 We should cry out in pain.
 The Bible says to weep with those who weep (Romans 12:15).
 This is a tragedy that calls for tears.